sdarlington/sdarlington.github.io/content/posts/2011-08-30-ios-developer-program-from-individual-to-company.md

 > **If I enroll as an Individual, can I change to a Company later?**
 >
 > To convert your iOS Developer Program Membership from an Individual to a Company please contact us.
-As part of the conversion process, you may be asked to submit business documents proving your company&#146;s identity.
+As part of the conversion process, you may be asked to submit business documents proving your company's identity.

 As the link in the FAQ requested, I send an email using the “Contact us” form.
 Just over two business days later they replied saying that I needed to give them a call.
 It’s not clear why they couldn’t have just said that in the FAQ!